georgelza/dockerimagebuilding/README.md

 ## Basic idea.

-We're going to build 2 end states...
-    - a Apache Hive environment comprising out of a Hiverserver2 and a Metaserver and
-    - a Apache Hadoop cluster providing HDFS services comprised out of a Namenode, a Datanode and a resourcemanager, nodemanager and a historyserver.
+We're going to show how to build images layer by layer...
+In the end producing a Apache Hadoop cluster providing HDFS services comprised out of a Namenode, a Datanode and a resourcemanager, nodemanager and a historyserver.

-The steps below detail how we start from a fresh Ubunto 20.04 OS image to end.
+The steps below detail how we start from a fresh Ubunto 20.04 OS image to the end.

 Various diagrams can be found in blog-doc/diagrams as well as the Word version of the www.medium.com article.